The Fatal Contract: Performance and publication

-The Fatal Contract was most likely written in the 1638–39 period, and was acted, probably in the latter year, by Queen Henrietta's Men at the Salisbury Court Theatre.
+The Fatal Contract was most likely written in 1638–39, and was acted, probably in the latter year, by Queen Henrietta's Men at the Salisbury Court Theatre.
 Heminges's primary source for plot materials was the General Inventory of the History of France by Jean de Serres, published in English in 1607.
-The play was first printed in 1653, in a quarto issued by the actor turned stationer Andrew Pennycuicke.
-(The edition's preface is co-signed by "A. T.," thought to be Anthony Turner.)
+The play was first published in a quarto originally printed for "J. M." in 1653, and reissued the following year with a new title page by the actor turned stationer Andrew Pennycuicke.
 The booksellers dedicated the play to the Earl and Countess of Nottingham.
-The prefatory matter in that edition indicates that Heminges was deceased by 1653.
-A second edition followed in 1661 from bookseller Richard Gammon.
+The preface, co-signed by "A. T." (thought to be actor Anthony Turner), indicates that Heminges had died before publication.
+A second edition, printed for bookseller Richard Gammon, followed in 1661.

 During the Restoration, Elkanah Settle adapted Heminges's play into his Love and Revenge (1675).
-The original 1653 text was reprinted in 1687 under the alternative title The Eunuch.
+The original 1653 text was again adapted in 1687 and issued under a new title, The Eunuch.
+Although the action remained unchanged, the anonymous adapter omitted some lines, borrowed others from Settle's Love and Revenge, and expanded a few scenes.

-For the first modern-spelling edition of The Fatal Contract for general audiences (including introduction), see Andrea Stevens's edition in the Routledge Anthology of Early Modern Drama, gen. ed.
-Jeremy Lopez (2020).
+There are modern editions by Anne Hargrove (1978), Carol Morley (2006), and Andrea Stevens (2020, the only modern-spelling general edition).

-Shakespearean influence
+Influence of Shakespeare and other Elizabethan dramatists

-Among the writers of the later Jacobean and the Caroline eras, Heminges was perhaps the one most deeply influenced by the works of Shakespeare.
-The Fatal Contract is thick with borrowings from Shakespeare's works.
-The play shows particularly intense linkages with Hamlet, Othello, and King Lear, and commonalities with other works in Shakespeare's canon.
+The Fatal Contract owes a debt to the works of earlier dramatists.
+Similarities with passages in the works of Beaumont and Fletcher have been noted.
+Among the writers of the later Jacobean and the Caroline eras, Heminges was perhaps the one most deeply influenced by Shakespeare, and the play is thick with borrowings from Shakespeare's works.
+It has particularly close links with Hamlet, Othello, and King Lear, and commonalities with other works in Shakespeare's canon.

 The play's verbal echoes of Shakespeare are too numerous to detail.
-One example may stand for the rest: for Clotair's "And rise black vengeance from the depth of hell," compare Othello's "Arise, black vengeance, from the hollow hell!" in Othello, III,3,447.
-For Fredigond stabbing her portrait, compare Lucrece attacking a portrait with her nails in The Rape of Lucrece, lines 1562–68; rage and a rape context are common to both.
+One example may stand for the rest: with Clotair's "And rise black vengeance from the depth of hell," compare Othello's "Arise, black vengeance, from the hollow hell!"
+(Othello, III,3,447).
+With Fredigond stabbing her portrait, compare Lucrece attacking a portrait with her nails (The Rape of Lucrece, lines 1562–68); rage and a rape context are common to both.
 Stabbed portraits also can be found in the plays The Noble Spanish Soldier (printed 1634) and James Shirley's The Traitor (acted 1631, printed 1635).